HendEmad/HendEmad/README.md

-- 👋 Hi, I’m Hend Emad
-- 👀 I’m interested in algorithms and AI.
+- I’m Hend Emad, who is interested in algorithms and AI.
-- 🌱 I’m currently learning about autonomous navigation system algorithms and going deeper in data science concepts and models.
-- 💞️ I’m looking to collaborate on AI projects including machinne learning, deep learning and image processing.
+- I’m looking to collaborate on AI projects including machinne learning, deep learning and image processing.
 In addition any algorithms implementation based projects.

 <!--- 📫 How to reach me: